irfanhakim-as/linux-wiki/topics/obs.md

 ## Separate Audio Tracks by Application

+> [!IMPORTANT]
+> This guide requires PipeWire and WirePlumber to be installed and configured.

 ### Description

 This details how to separate audio tracks by application virtually in OBS using PipeWire.